tinymce/tinymce-docs/cloud-deployment-guide/editor-plugin-version.md

 ### Featuring declared editor and plugin versions

 Support for requesting specific versions of TinyMCE 5.0 will work similar to TinyMCE 4.
-Only the latest version is available via cloud.
+Only the latest version is available via the cloud.